 MICROSCOPIC DESCRIPTION: Sections of pericardium show fibroadipose tissue with diathermy artefact.
 The pericardial surface demonstrates organising granulation tissue with mixed inflammatory cells.
 Beneath the fibrous layer there is haemorrhage and fibrin containing cohesive tumour cells forming nests and papillae.
 Tumour cells contain abundant eosinophilic cytoplasm, oval vesicular nuclei and prominent nucleoli.
 Immunohistochemical results show tumour cells stain: TTF1+, BerEP4+, WT1- and Calretinin weak+; consistent with metastatic primary lung adenocarcinoma.

 DIAGNOSIS: Pericardium: Metastatic primary lung adenocarcinoma.

-Malignancy is a common cause of pericardial effusion, with common primaries being lung, breast and lymphoma/leukaemia.
+Malignancy is a common cause of pericardial effusion, with common primaries being lung, breast and lymphoma/leukemia.